fangq/mcxcl/README.txt

-			       eg: --bc ______010 saves photons exiting at y=0 -u [1.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize flux to unitary; 0 save raw -E [0|int|.jdat](--seed)      set random-number-generator seed, -1 to generate if a jdat/mch file is followed, MCX "replays" the detected photon; the replay mode can be used to calculate the mua/mus Jacobian matrices -z [0|1]      (--srcfrom0)    1 volume origin is [0 0 0]; 0: origin at [1 1 1]
+			       eg: --bc ______010 saves photons exiting at y=0 -u [1.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize flux to unitary; 0 save raw -E [0|int|.jdat] (--seed)     set random-number-generator seed, -1 to generate if a jdat/mch file is followed, MCX "replays" the detected photon; the replay mode can be used to calculate the mua/mus Jacobian matrices -z [0|1]      (--srcfrom0)    1 volume origin is [0 0 0]; 0: origin at [1 1 1]